texhex/MPSXM/README.md

 # Michael's PowerShell eXtension Module (MPSXM)
 A PowerShell module (v4+) with assorted functions.
 I added a function to this module as soon as I realized I will need it in more than one script.
-It release it and put it under to Apache 2 License with the hope it is useful for others.
+I release it under the Apache 2 License with the hope that other might find it useful too.

 ## How to use ##